-Coin and antiquity dealer
+Coin and Antiquity Dealer

 From 2003 to 2006 he worked for Spink & Son Ltd. London as a publicist, dealer and auctioneer in the field of numismatics and philately, and represented the company at international fairs and auctions.
 For Spink & Son he coordinated the issue of the Numismatic Circular and lead spectacular projects, such as the 2004 sale of the “Pimprez Hoard” of medieval silver coins, which was the first coin hoard that was ever legally exported from France, or the 2005 auction of part of the “King of Coins”-collection from Louis Eliasberg Senior, and the gold coin collection of Baron di Portanova.

 Next to his business, Hadrien J. Rambach is also active as a scholar, giving lectures at conferences and publishing articles in academic magazines.

 If you have questions for Hadrien J. Rambach, you can contact him here.

-A satisfied customer review (Keith M. Barron, PhD), you can find here.
+Here you can find a satisfied customer review (Keith M. Barron, PhD).